Here they do the ceremonies belonging, and make the circle. It thunders and lightens terribly; then the Spirit riseth.

 Descend to darkness and the burning lake!
 False fiend, avoid!

 The raising of Asmath is a rare example of the supernatural in Shakespeare's history plays, and as such it appealed to Romney.
-Throughout his career, the artist was widely sought after as a portraitist: left is a fine example of his work in the Fitzwilliam, Mrs Beal Bonnell [PD.131-1992], finished in 1780.
+Throughout his career, the artist was widely sought after as a portraitist: above is a fine example of his work in the Fitzwilliam, Mrs Beal Bonnell [PD.131-1992], finished in 1780.
 But, like his contemporary Thomas Gainsborough, Romney felt that the genre stifled his creativity.
 In 1787 he complained to a friend:

 This cursed portrait painting!
 How I am shackled by it!
 I am determined to live frugally, that I may enable myself to cut it short, as soon as I am tolerably independent, and then give my mind up to those delightful regions of the imagination.